Logo of Restaurant Waste Disposal

 • The destination facility where the grease was taken for processing or disposal.

-You are required to keep these manifests on-site, typically for a minimum of three years, and make them available for inspection by FDEP or city officials upon request2 3.
+You are required to keep these manifests on-site, typically for a minimum of three years, and make them available for inspection by FDEP or city officials upon request 3.
 Poor record-keeping is a common and easily avoidable violation.

 Costs Associated with Grease Trap Maintenance in Tamarac